In 2015 many readers of the Star-Telegram might have passed over the yellow-highlighted phrase in this article about the Fort Worth city council:

 But western swing did not easily find its niche.
 In the early 1930s many people considered western music to be “hillbilly music,” especially people in Fort Worth who wanted to distance Cowtown from its cow town past.

-Crystal Springs in the 1930s was located out in the country.
-But people walked, hitchhiked, and arrived on bicycles and in Cadillacs.
+Eventually Crystal Springs caught on, even though in the 1930s it was located out in the country.
+To reach it, people walked, hitchhiked, and arrived on bicycles and in Cadillacs.

 “Papa” Sam even added shuttle service.
 Son Henry would drive an old bus downtown to the streetcar line, pick up passengers, and carry them to the Springs for ten cents.
 The Brownies also used the bus for their tours.
 (Photo from Roy Lee Brown.)